Wood turning Tool Steel: High-Carbon Steel vs. High Speed Steel (HSS)

 I like to divide wood turning tools into two main steel types: traditional high-carbon steel woodturning tools and modern High Speed Steel woodturning tools (HSS).
-My vintage woodturning tools are made out of traditional carbon steel and my modern woodturning tools are made out of High Speed Steel.
-The main benefit of HSS turning tools is that the edge lasts longer between sharpenings than carbon steel tools, which is important because a woodturning tool touches the wood much, much more than a typical wood chisel.
-Also HSS tools won’t loose their temper as easily as carbon steel tools when grinding.
+My vintage wood turning tools are made out of traditional carbon steel and my modern woodturning tools are made out of High Speed Steel.
+The main benefit of HSS turning tools is that the edge lasts longer between sharpening than carbon steel wood turning tools, which is important because a woodturning tool touches the spinning wood much more than a typical wood chisel.
+Also HSS wood turning tools won’t loose their temper as easily as carbon steel tools when grinding.

-Because of these benefits most modern woodturning tools that you’ll find on the market today are made out of HSS.
-But don’t worry, HSS woodturning chisels are affordable, and aren’t usually any more expensive than new quality woodworking chisels…and you only need about four woodturning chisels.
+Because of these benefits most modern wood turning tools that you’ll find on the market today are made out of HSS.
+But don’t worry, HSS wood turning chisels are affordable, and aren’t usually any more expensive than new quality woodworking chisels.
+And in my opinion, you only need about four woodturning chisels.

-Modern High Speed Steel tools are divided further into a few different types, including M2, Kryo M2, M4, and PM.
+Modern High Speed Steel wood turning tools are divided further into a few different types, including M2, Kryo M2, M4, and PM.
 If you’re just starting out, don’t worry about all the different types of High Speed Steel, and just get the most common (and thus more affordable, but not inferior) M2 High Speed Steel woodturning tools.
-If you’re interested in a comparison of the different modern steel types, I’m going to leave it to the folks over at Craft Supplies USA, who know more than I do about tool steel, and who are based in the town where I grew up (Provo, Utah):
+If you’re interested in a comparison of the different modern steel types, I’m going to leave it to the folks over at Craft Supplies USA, who know more than I do about tool steel: